protectai/llm-guard/docs/input_scanners/code.md

 user queries.

 !!! note
-    The scanner is currently limited to detecting code snippets in the following languages:
+    The scanner is currently limited to extracting and detecting code snippets from Markdown in the following languages:

     - Go
     - Java